-Cohen accuses Trump over WikiLeaks, calls him 'racist' and 'conman'
+At hearing, Cohen attacks Trump over WikiLeaks, calls him 'racist' and 'conman'

 Cohen said he planned to provide the committee with a copy of a $35,000 check Trump signed on Aug.
 1, 2017, one in a series to reimburse him for paying off Daniels after Trump took office.

-Cohen’s testimony will be made under penalty of perjury, but Republicans on the House oversight panel, including ranking member Jim Jordan, are likely to aggressively question Cohen’s credibility, given his guilty plea for lying to Congress last year.
+Cohen’s testimony will be made under penalty of perjury, but Republicans on the House oversight panel, including ranking member Jim Jordan, questioned Cohen’s credibility, given his guilty plea for lying to Congress last year.

-Reporting by Nathan Layne and Karen Freidfeld; additional reporting by Jeff Mason in Hanoi and Makini Brice in Washington; Editing by Kieran Murray, Will Dunham and Alistair Bell
+Reporting by Nathan Layne and Ginger Gibson; additional reporting by Karen Freidfeld, Sarah Lynch and Mark Hosenball in Washington; Editing by Kieran Murray, Will Dunham and Alistair Bell